 Marshall passed away in February, 2009, predeceased by Dorothy in January, 2008.

 The Dorothy and Marshall M. Reisman Foundation is a private foundation dedicated to the stewardship of the funds entrusted to its care.
-The Foundation is committed to using its resources to enhance the quality of life through support of organizations located primarily in the Central New York community.
+The Foundation is committed to using its resources to enhance the quality of life through support of organizations located primarily in Onondaga County, New York.